 What is tax diversification?

-Tax diversification is a strategy that considers the various tax treatment of the investment accounts you will eventually use for income after you stop working.
+Over a 30-year period (such as retirement), a planned approach for the tax treatment of your retirement assets could save you money in taxes.
+Tax diversification is a strategy that takes into consideration various tax treatments across the investment accounts you will eventually use for income after you stop working.
 Coupled with a tax-efficient withdrawal strategy, tax diversification could help your assets last longer in retirement.
-Here’s a refresher on the three tax categories:
+Taxation is just one consideration when making investment decisions.
+Here’s a refresher on the three tax treatment categories:

 |Considerations when making contributions:|

 |You anticipate you will be in a lower tax bracket during retirement.
 Taxable distributions are generally taxed as ordinary income upon withdrawal.||You want more flexibility for when you can withdraw your money and don’t want to consider required minimum distributions (RMDs).||You want to withdraw money in retirement without being pushed into a higher tax bracket.|

 You work hard to save for retirement.
 The sooner you consider how and when your retirement assets are taxed, the more time you have to accrue the benefits.
 Because there isn’t a one-size-fits-all approach for tax diversification, your financial advisor, working with your tax advisor, will make personalized recommendations based on your financial goals, time horizon and tax situation.
 Contact your financial advisor today.